LuiseFreese/blog/how-to-get-started-with-http-requests-in-PowerAutomate.md

 ### What do we need to make a successfull HTTP request?

-💡 It is a very good idea to open documentation on [docs.microsoft.com](https://docs.microsoft.com/en-us/graph/api/overview?toc=.%2Fref%2Ftoc.json&view=graph-rest-1.0) while buiding your flows that call Microsoft Graph.
+💡 It is a very good idea to open documentation on [docs.microsoft.com](https://docs.microsoft.com/en-us/graph/api/overview?toc=.%2Fref%2Ftoc.json&view=graph-rest-1.0) buiding your flows that call Microsoft Graph.
 You will find in nearly all pages 4 things, that we need to consider when doing an HTTP request:

 #### Endpoint